-\$ASSIGN, \$DASSGN, \$DEVICE SCAN, \$DEVICE PATH SCAN, \$GETDVI, \$GETDVIW
+$ASSIGN,\ DASSGN,\ DEVICE_SCAN,\ DEVICE_PATH_SCAN,\ GETDVI,\ GETDVIW$

 SS\$NORMAL The service completed successfully.
 SS\$ACCVIO The device name string descriptor, device name string, or itmlst argument cannot be read; or the buffer or return length longword cannot be written.
 SS\$BADPARAM The item list contains an invalid item code, or the buffer length field in an item descriptor specified insufficient space for the return length information.
 SS\$DEVOFFLINE The specified path is not available.
 SS\$EXQUOTA Quota for pool has been exceeded.
 SS\$IVCHAN You specified an invalid channel number, that is, a channel number larger than the number of channels.
 SS\$IVDEVNAM The device name string contains invalid characters, or neither the devnam nor chan argument was specified.

-retried immediately, because the cause of the unavailability is very short-lived.
-SS\$ MPDEVUSERDISABLE device.

-The specified path for this device is temporarily unavailable.
-This condition is quite rare; if this status is returned, the operation should be
+SS\$MPDEVBUSY The specified path for this device is temporarily unavailable.
+This condition is quite rare; if this status is returned, the operation should be retried immediately, because the cause of the unavailability is very short-lived.